Key Takeaways

 The 6 Scams

-For older travelers visiting Whistler, the protective playbook: (1) NEVER scan QR codes on parking meters or signs — even if they look official; (2) use the PayByPhone app (download from Apple App Store / Google Play directly, NOT via any QR code) and enter the parking lot code manually as posted on the meter signage; (3) alternative: use the physical pay-and-display machines (with your credit card swiped or chipped, not a QR code); (4) Whistler Village Day Lots 1-2 are FREE for the first 90 minutes — confirm signage at entry; (5) if you've already scanned a suspicious QR code, freeze your card via your bank app immediately and call your bank's fraud line; (6) report fraudulent QR stickers to Whistler Bylaw Services at +1-604-935-8132; (7) for older travelers preferring to avoid the parking risk entirely, the Whistler Village is walkable and the WAVE bus system (free in Whistler Village) connects most lodgings.
+For older travelers visiting Whistler, the defense is to never scan QR codes on parking meters and to use the PayByPhone app or physical machines instead.
+Don't scan QR codes on parking meters or signs even if they look official — use the PayByPhone app downloaded from Apple App Store or Google Play directly (never via any QR code) and enter the parking lot code manually as posted on the meter signage, or use the physical pay-and-display machines with the credit card swiped or chipped — and if you've already scanned a suspicious QR code at any Whistler meter, freeze your card via the bank app immediately and call your bank's fraud line as a precaution.
+Whistler Village Day Lots 1-2 are free for the first 90 minutes — adequate for a quick visit without paying anything.
+Report fraudulent QR stickers to Whistler Bylaw Services at +1-604-935-8132 so the legitimate stickers can be re-secured.
+For older travelers preferring to avoid the parking risk entirely, Whistler Village is walkable and the WAVE bus system is free within Whistler Village ($2.50 to outlying areas), making rental-car parking unnecessary for most accommodation choices.

 Red Flags